rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 style x fill:#9f9,stroke:#333,stroke-width:0.3px,align:left
  ```

-DeviceSettings Host `HAL` provides a set of `APIs` to initialize, set, and query information about the `HAL` and `SoC`.
+DeviceSettings Host `HAL` provides a set of `APIs` to initialize, query information about the `SoC`.

-- The main purpose is to facilitate communication between the `Caller`, and `HAL` interface, such that information about the current `HAL` version number, the Host EDID number, the current CPU temperature, and the SoC ID can be queried by the `Caller`.
+The main purpose is to facilitate communication between the `Caller`, and `HAL` interface, such that information about the Host EDID number, the current CPU temperature, and the SoC ID can be queried by the `Caller`.

 ## Component Runtime Execution Requirements

-The component should manage system resources appropriately to avoid memory leaks and excessive resource utilization.
-Efficient memory management and resource cleanup are essential for stable and reliable execution.
-Additionally, the component should meet specified performance requirements, including response time, throughput, and resource usage based on the underlying platform's capabilities.
-The component should also be designed to scale effectively with increased load, being able to handle higher levels of usage without significant degradation in performance or stability.
+The component must adeptly manage resources to prevent issues like memory leaks and excessive utilization.
+It must also meet performance goals for response time, throughput, and resource use as per the platform's capabilities.

 Failure to meet these requirements will likely result in undefined and unexpected behavior.

 ### Initialization and Startup

-`Caller` must be initialized by calling `dsHostInit()` before calling any other `APIs`.
+`Caller` initialize `dsHost` by calling `dsHostInit()` before calling any other `APIs`.
 The `Caller` is expected to have complete control over the life cycle of the `DeviceSettings Host` module.

 ### Threading Model